NREL/resstock/measures/ResStockArguments/README.md

 **Neighbor: Front Height**

 The height of the neighboring building to the front.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings'>HPXML Neighbor Building</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-neighbor-buildings'>HPXML Neighbor Building</a>) is used.

 - **Name:** ``neighbor_front_height``
 - **Type:** ``String``